email: roadarch@outlook.com

 Milford, OH

 This Frisch's Big Boy features an old sign like the one in Anderson shown above.
 These photos are from 2009.
 In 2008, part of the sign was painted green.
 This Big Boy statue has the projecting slingshot but wears checkered pants.
 It might have been repainted.
+This location closed in 2024 and I assume this sign will be removed if it hasn't been already.
 For more, see this website. [map]

 This Frisch's Big Boy sign was built in 1956.
 The airplanes' propellers spin.
 Around 2008, the sign was repainted.
 It was previously green and the planes were white.
-In 2024, this location closed.
-The sign was donated to the American Sign Museum where it will be restored and displayed.
-I don't know where the Big Boy statue will go.
+In 2024, this location closed and the Big Boy statue was removed.
+The sign was donated to the American Sign Museum where it is on display and being restored.

 The "Mainliner" name on the sign is a reference to a passenger plane that operated out of Cincinnati's Lunken airfield.
 Frisch's Mainliner Drive-in opened here in 1939 and was the first drive-in in Cincinnati.
 Cincinnati's first Big Boy sandwich was sold here in 1946.
-The current building is from 1988.
+The current building was built in 1988.
 For more, see this website.

 Grove City, OH